PDXostc/rvi_v2x_firmware/field-support-manual.md

 >TODO: Include V2X command set

 ## Firmware upgrade <a name="firmware-upgrade"></a>

+> TODO: section should describe firmware, locations, etc, as well as tools.

 The V2X firmware is in ongoing development.
 Unfortunately there is no easy way to upgrade the firmware; instead development tools are required.